IKnowU27735300/StudyHuby/README.md

 ### 👤 Social & Engagement
 - **Follower System**: Follow your peers and build a network of academic contributors.
+- **Real-time Storage Vault**: A centralized hub in **Settings** to manage all your uploads with live file counts and direct deletion across 4 resource categories.
+- **Usage Metrics**: Interactive storage indicator with quota tracking (**500MB Limit**) and real-time occupied space calculations.
-- **Login Streaks**: Keep your study momentum alive with a gamified streak system and visual heatmaps.
+- **Login Streaks**: Keep your study momentum alive with a gamified streak system.
-- **Contribution Vault**: Easily manage your own uploads in a personalized storage section.

 ---